 The nation's farthest reaching federal legislation is the Juvenile Justice and Delinquency Prevention Act (JJDPA).
 Enacted in 1974, the Act states that status offenders shall not be placed in secure detention facilities or secure correctional facilities.
 The Act was amended in 1984 with a controversial exception known as the valid court order exception (VCO).
 The VCO relaxes JJDPA secure detention restrictions for youth charged with non-criminal behavior who are in violation of a valid court order.
 More information is available on the OJJDP Core Requirements website and on the federal policy page of the Coalition for Juvenile Justice's website.

-Thirty-seven states publicly report information about status offense and delinquency cases.
+Thirty-four states publicly report information about status offense and delinquency cases.
 Methods of reporting vary between states such as combining traffic citations with delinquent offenses whereas others include only misdemeanors and felonies in their delinquency figures.
 Additionally, these states report data about multiple stages of the juvenile justice system, such as referrals, petitions, and adjudications.
 Case rates for status offense cases are often lower than for delinquency cases in juvenile courts.
 The units of count for court statistics presented below vary by state, which often makes direct comparisons impractical and inaccurate.
 Where possible, a count based on the number of cases disposed is displayed.
-Additionally, 4 states that do not publicly report status offense cases report cases to NCJJ through the Easy Access to State and County Juvenile Court Case Counts online tool (Florida, New Hampshire, Oklahoma, and Virginia).
+Additionally, 5 states that do not publicly report status offense cases report cases to NCJJ through the Easy Access to State and County Juvenile Court Case Counts online tool (Alabama, Florida, New Hampshire, Oklahoma, and Virginia).
 View each state's profile by clicking on state names for the case totals, detailed footnotes and links to source information.
 More information concerning delinquency and status offense case counts is also available in the Juvenile Court Statistics report series.

 Per 1,000 youth from age 10 to the upper age boundary for each state